JoeGrn/http/README.md

 ## Usage

-`go build` - build the application this will output and executable 'http'
+`go build ./cmd/http` - build the application this will output an executable 'http'

 `./http` - run the http server